 It’s a highly popular tourist stop because of the brightly colored houses and quaint cobblestone streets.
 You won’t find anywhere else in the city.
 You can take a guided walking tour of Bo Kaap, or you can visit it yourself!

 It’s located very close to Table Mountain, so it’s the ideal next stop!
 Pop into Atlas Trading – a spice store so great it’s included in most of Bo Kaap walking tours.
 Despite its popularity, prices are low, and you can find Malay spices and other spices that are difficult to locate.

 You’ll also find street vendors selling local specialties like samosas and koeksisters.
 Try them!
 You’re supporting the locals, and they’re so good.

 Insider Tip: Cape Malay cuisine is totally unique to the Western Cape of South Africa.
 So, if you want to try something unique delicious, definitely check out the suggested restaurant, Bo Kaap Kombuis.
 (Kombuis is the Afrikaans word for kitchen).

 - Why it’s awesome: Incredible views and a thrilling, winding road

 - Food Recommendation: Get lunch with a view at Chappies

-Rent a car for a few hours and drive along Chapmans Peak. the views all along the coastal route are so spectacular that you definitely shouldn’t miss it!
+Rent a car for a few hours and drive along Chapmans Peak, one of the best places to visit in Cape Town.
+The views all along the coastal route are so spectacular that you definitely shouldn’t miss it!

 On your way, you’ll see the Twelve Apostles – a mountain range that guards the coast.
 You’ll also pass through Camps Bay, Clifton, and Hout Bay.
 These neighborhoods all have gorgeous beaches.
 If you have time, stop and run into the water!
 It’s brisk, beautiful, and will re-power you for the rest of your Cape Town itinerary stops.